Skip to content

 Terminal window

-docker-compose run --rm test
+docker compose run --rm test

-docker-compose run --rm build
+docker compose run --rm build

-4. Commit with sign-off
+4. Commit with DCO sign-off

 Terminal window

-git commit -s -m "Add my feature"
+git commit -s -m "feat: add my feature"

 5. Push and create PR